jtackaberry/reaticulate/reabank.md

 ## Attributes for Program lines

-And programs can be decorated with these attributes:
+Programs can be decorated with these attributes:

 <table>
 <tr><th style='text-align: center'>Name</th><th>Description</th></tr>